 - 1. The applicant must be a high school graduate or have satisfactorily passed the high school equivalency examination (GED).
-The appropriate transcript or test scores must be submitted with admission application. - 2.
-Applicants with hands-on health care experience such as a certified nursing assistant, home health aide, EMT, etc...are preferred.
-Verification of credentials must be submitted to the admissions department. - 3.
-Admission requirements include the following: - A) An SAT score of Verbal 375 and Math 400.
-The SAT must have been taken within ten (10) years of applying for the Practical Nurse Program.
+The appropriate transcript or test scores must be submitted with admissions. - 2.
+Applicants with hands-on health care experience such as a certified nursing assistant, home health aide, EMT, etc. are preferred.
+Verification of credentials needs to be submitted to the admissions department. - 3.
+Admission requirements include the following: - A. An SAT score of Verbal 375 and Math 400.
+The SAT must have been taken within 10 years of applying for the Practical Nurse Program.
 The appropriate test scores must be submitted with admissions.
-OR - B) A score at or above the 50th percentile on the National League of Nursing Test.
-This test must have been taken within five (5) years of applying for the Practical Nurse Program.
-The appropriate test scores must be submitted with admissions application.
-OR - C) Schedule with the admissions department to take the Nursing School and Allied Health Entrance Exam.
-The applicant must score at or above 50th percentile.
-This examination consists of three tests: Verbal Ability, Mathematics, and Health Science.
-One hour will be allowed for each component of this exam, approximately three and one half (3 1/2) hours will be scheduled for the entire exam.
-A non-refundable fee of \$30, payable to Horizon Career College, must be paid prior to the examination.
-This exam must be taken before entrance to the Practical Nurse Program.
-If the applicant should receive a score below the 50th percentile, the applicant may repeat the exam once.